2nd version (revised)

-Breathing heavily, I stand up and feel like my chest has a hole on it, that it is unable to trap air inside.
-The sky appears a beautiful gradient.
+Breathing heavily, I stand up and feel like my chest has a hole in it, that it is unable to trap air inside.
+The sky appears a beautiful color gradient.
 The luxurious deep blue above my head rolls all the way out to the far distance, and turns rapidly into burning red and thick orange at the furthest of the rice field.
 The tremendous white sun perches at the center of the horizon, facing a world of immense golden field.
-The light is bright but not dazzling, as though the sun is well aware of its destructive as opposed to humans, thus it bears a merciful heart to sympathize with the earth.
+The light is bright but not dazzling, as though the sun is well aware of its destructive power as opposed to humans, thus it bears a merciful heart to sympathize with the earth.
 Before the horizon stretches a large herd of ghostly grey shadows.
 I watch them with my one slit-visioned eye, and walk forward towards either sunrise or sunset, step by step.
 The blurry shadows under the sun are becoming clearer, then dimmer.
 They can be birds or beasts, or insects or worms.

 They seem to be waiting in place, or rushing toward me, to swallow me whole.